hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 The Direct Programming Interface (DPI) is a SystemVerilog feature that allows the design to call functions defined in another language (typically written in C or C++).
 This then in turn also allows to integrate other languages, for example, Python.

 **Why DPI instead of adding fault injection directly into Verilator?**
-There are two main reasons for us to choose the _instrumentation_ with DPI over the direct addition to Verilator:
+There are two main reasons for us to choose the _hook-insertion_ with DPI over the direct addition to Verilator:
 - DPI evaluation happens as the last step of a Verilog simulation; therefore, there should be no issue with masked faults or values being overwritten during the simulation process.
 - DPI is general-purpose: it enables multiple uses beyond fault injection and keeps the implementation modular.